hipe/tmx/myterm/test/README.md

 # numbering scheme

-1-3 - (reserved for pre-model-level experiments)

-4 - "models" *is* what tests the API. use of the API *is* what tests models.
+(for the below that don't have corresponding directories in this project, think of them as "slots")

+1 - magnetics
+2 - models (tested thru API)
+3 - core opertions (tested thru API)
+4 - auxiliary operations (tested thru API)
-5 - non-interactive CLI (relates to Phase-2/Milestone-5)
+5 - non-interactive CLI

-X - persistence

-X - iCLI (etc)
+6 - interactive CLI